Najla Mohammad Al Awar: Biography

-Najla completed her bachelor degree in Information Technology at the United Arab Emirates University.
+Najla completed her bachelor's degree in Information Technology at the United Arab Emirates University.
 She studied Management Administration at the London Business School.
 She helped develop the Legal Affairs Office at the General-Secretariat of the Cabinet.
 She helped found the Executive Office of Sheikh Mohammed bin Rashid Al Maktoum and worked to establish the Secretariat of the Dubai Executive Council.
 From March 2006 to February 2016, she was the Secretary General of the Ministry of Cabinet Affairs.
 In 2011, she served in the boards of General Pension, Social Security Authority, and the National Election Committee.
 In 2014, she worked in the Higher Committee for the National Curricula and Educational Tools.
 In February 2016, she was made the Minister of Community Development.
 As a minister she has helped establish the "i'dad" (preparation) program.
 She also serves in the boards of Dubai Women Foundation and Dubai Women Establishment.
-In the Forbes Middle East list of 200 hundred most powerful Arab women, she was placed 32.
+In the Forbes Middle East list of 200 most powerful Arab women, she was placed 32.
 She formed a council to implement the National Policy to Empower People of Determination of the United Arab Emirates government.